 A Covid-19 risk assessment had been completed to support staff practice.
 Systems had been put in place to limit the risk of transmission which followed current guidance.
-For example, they now accessed the service by the back entrance, parents were not routinely permitted into the building, enhanced cleaning was in place and doors opened to promote ventilation.
+For example, parents were not routinely permitted into the building and enhanced cleaning was in place.